Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 21:29 I do wish that SQLAlchemy would take this approach.

-21:42 You just gotta think about what is your goal, right?
+21:42 You just got to think about, you know, what is your goal, right?

 21:45 If your goal is performance, it probably won't make a big difference.